trinodb/trino/README.md

 ### Fork of the trinodb/trino repository that includes Vecna-specific assets.

 ## Vecna-Specific Assets
-Vecna-specific assets include:
+Vecna-specific assets (and their folders) include:
-- A Neo4j connector, based on trinodb/trino(ragnard:neo4j-bolt-connector), with enhancements.
+- A Neo4j connector, based on based on <a href="https://github.com/trinodb/trino/pull/19154">ragnard:neo4j-bolt-connector</a>, with our enhancements. (plugin/trino-neo4j)
-- Configuration properties files.
+- Configuration properties files. (core/trino-server/config/etc)
-- Connector properties files for the connectors we use.
+- Connection properties files for the connections we use. (core/trino-server/config/etc/catalog)
-- MongoDB scripts to create views that "flatten" MongoDB collections.
+- MongoDB scripts to create views that "flatten" MongoDB collections. (core/trino-server/config/mongodb/$database_name/views)
-- MongoDB scripts that insert schema information into the "trino_schema" for Trino to use.
+- MongoDB scripts to insert Trino schema information. (core/trino-server/config/mongodb/$database_name/schemas)

-Asset locations:
-- The Neo4j connector code is in $project_folder/plugin/trino-neo4j.
-There are also a number of other files in other folders that needed to be revised or added.
+There are also a number of other files in other folders that needed to be added or revised.
+You can get a list of all relevant files with the command: "git diff --name-only $tag bsuite", with $tag being the last Trino tag merged into our bsuite branch.
-- The configuration and connector properties files are in $project_folder/core/trino-server/config/etc and .../etc/catalog, respectively.
-- The MongoDB view and schema scripts are in $project_folder/core/trino-server/config/mongodb/$database_name/views and .../$database_name/schemas, respectively.

 ## Updating Code
-### Master branch
-<b>Do not push code to the master branch!</b> We use the master branch to mirror the upstream repository, trinodb/trino.
+When you want to update our Trino code:
-You can sync the master branch with trinogdb/trino by using the "Sync Fork" button and the "Update Branch" button in the popup.
+- Sync our master branch with trinodb/trino:master by using the "Sync Fork" button and the "Update Branch" button in the popup.
-You should sync the master branch when you want to update the Trino code we use so our repository has the latest trinodb/trino tags.

-### Neo4j branch
-<b>Do not merge the master branch into the neo4j branch!</b> We use the neo4j branch for our builds of Trino.
-The master branch is usually a "snapshot" version that often does not work properly.
-So when you want to update the neo4j branch, merge the latest tag into it.
+- Merge the latest Trino tag into our bsuite branch.
+- Build our bsuite branch locally and confirm that it works properly.
+  - If the updated bsuite branch does not work properly, make any changes needed for our current code to work with the latest Trino tag.
+Follow the two steps below to make these changes.

-If you want to revise our code (in the neo4j branch), create a new branch off the Neo4j branch and make your changes there.
-When ready, push the new branch to the remote and create a pull request.
+- Create a branch from our bsuite branch and make your changes there.
+- Push your new branch to the remote and create a pull request.

-<b>!!!
-IMPORTANT !!!</b>

-When you create a pull request, make sure that the changes will be merged to the neo4j branch of our repository (not to trinodb/trino(master)).
+  - <b>Make sure your changes will be merged to our bsuite branch (not to trinodb/trino:master)</b>.
-Instructions for setting the merge path are in $project_folder/.github/pull_request_template.md and appear in the "Add a description" section of the "Comparing changes" page after you click the "Compare & pull request" button.
+  - In the merge path (at the top of the Comparing Changes page):
+    - Change the "base repository" to "Vecna-Healthcare/bsuite-trino".
+    - Change the "base" to "bsuite".

+## Building Code
+To build our Trino code:
+- Use git pull to get the latest code from our repository.
+- Check out our bsuite branch.
+- To do a full clean install, run from the $project_folder: "./mvnw clean install -DskipTests"
+  - The first time you do a full clean install, maven downloads all the dependencies.
+  - After you've merged a new Trino tag into our bsuite branch, maven downloads any new dependencies.
+- If you haven't merged a new Trino tag and have only made changes affecting one subproject (say, the Neo4j connector), you can build just the subproject and the trino-server project:
+  - mvn clean install -DskipTests -amd -pl :trino-neo4j
+  - mvn clean install -DskipTests -amd -pl :trino-server

+### Things to Remember
+- <b>Do not push code to the master branch!</b> We use the master branch to mirror the upstream repository, trinodb/trino.
+- <b>Do not merge our master branch into our bsuite branch!</b> Instead, merge the latest trinodb/trino tag into it.
+- <b>Make sure pull requests will merge changes to our bsuite branch</b> (not to trinodb/trino:master).

 ___
 (The remainder of this README file is from trinodb/trino.)
 ___
 <p align="center">
     <a href="https://trino.io/"><img alt="Trino Logo" src=".github/homepage.png" /></a>
 </p>